 I had this idea when a well-run shop for fishing gear and pet products in my hometown closed down.
 The owners retired and none of their children was interested in continuing their work.

 This was a shame, because a lot of know-how and service to customers was lost.
 The owners missed out on the sale of a profitable business.
 A sale of the going concern could have yielded much more than selling separate assets.
 For the bank, a sale would have brought the opportunity to manage extra retirement funds.
-In addition, it could offer a loan to the new owner, sell insurance, payment solutions etc.
+In addition, it could offer a loan to the new owner, sell insurance1, payment solutions etc.

 As I regularly have ideas for startups or other business opportunities that I cannot pursue myself, let me share an idea that I had today.
 Feel free to implement it!
 You can thank me later when you’re a millionaire.